The Old Way: Production

 In January 2022, Saban Films acquired the film's distribution rights.

 Release

-The Old Way was released by Saban Films in limited theaters on January 6, 2023 and on January 14, 2023 through video on demand.
+The Old Way was released by Saban Films in limited theaters on January 6, 2023 and on January 13, 2023 through video on demand.
 Lionsgate released the film on Blu-ray Disc (plus digital), DVD, digital and on demand on February 21.
 Special features on Blu-ray and DVD include audio commentary by director Brett Donowho, audio commentary by composer Andrew Morgan Smith, a behind-the-scenes featurette, and scoring sessions.

 Box office

 As of July 6, 2023, The Old Way grossed $59,729 in Netherlands, United Kingdom, and Russia.

+Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 43 out of 100, based on 14 critics, indicating "mixed or average" reviews.